Working with Tables

 - Delete Rows: Select this option to permanently delete the filtered rows from the table.

-The sort options available in Zoho Reports are:
+To sort the columns, click Sort and then select the required options.
+The sort options available in Zoho Analytics are:

 - Sort Ascending - Sorts text data in ascending alphabetical order (A to Z), numbers from smallest to largest (0-9) and dates from oldest to latest.

 - Sort Descending - Sorts text data in descending alphabetical order (Z to A), numbers from largest to smallest(9-0) and dates from latest to oldest.

 You can also sort the columns using the arrow icon in the column header.

 Find and replace option can help you to locate a value in a column and replace it with another value.
 This feature can be very useful especially when you are working with large sets of data and have the need to quickly correct/rectify issues in your data set.

 - This option will be enabled only to users who have been provided Write permission by the Administrator.

 To find and replace data click More > Find and Replace.
 The Find and Replace dialog will open.